-With this approach, you can discover unfiltered and honest information about your (potential) customers’ preferences, wants, and needs.
+With this approach, you can discover accurate and honest information about your (potential) customers’ preferences, wants, and needs.

-Research different markets with Location and Languages option
+Research different markets with the Location and Languages option

 With Mediatoolkit, you can narrow your monitoring to specific countries and languages.

 For example, if you’re interested in the Italian market, you can set up the tool to track mentions only from Italy and in Italian.
-It’s also smart to set up the English language because non-native speakers often use it online.
+It’s also wise to set up the English language because non-native speakers often use it online.

-This means you can be anywhere in the world and still be able to research various markets for little or no money.
+This means you can be anywhere in the world and still be able to research various markets quicker and for a lot less money.

-The tool will gather data about channels your audience is already predominantly using, so you can save budget on testing various channels and focus your efforts towards the most popular one(s).
+The tool will gather data about channels your audience is already predominantly using, so you can save money on testing various channels and focus your efforts on the most popular one(s).

 In the tool, you can also find information about mentions over time by source and sentiment ratio by channel.
 With these charts, you can see the intervals of mentions on specific channels and what type of sentiment is predominant on which channel.